2023 Most Popular Film, Video & Photographic Arts Master's Degree Schools in the Southeast Region

 Of the 6 students majoring in film at UCA, 83% are male and 17% are female.

 With a ranking of #10, Hollins University did quite well on this year’s most popular schools for film, video and photographic arts students working on their master’s degree.
-Located in the suburb of Roanoke, Hollins is a private not-for-profit college with a fairly small student population.
+Located in the medium-sized suburb of Roanoke, Hollins is a private not-for-profit school with a small student population.

 Of the 4 students majoring in film at Hollins, 50% are male and 50% are female.